 Are you running a fever?
 If so, call your physician immediately.

-Tightness in the abdomen for a few weeks post surgery, is not unusual.
-Initially you will find it difficult to walk upright.
-This usually disapates within 4 to 8 weeks post-surgery.
+Tightness in the abdomen for a few weeks post-surgery is not unusual.
+Initially, you will find it difficult to walk upright.
+This usually dissipates within 4 to 8 weeks post-surgery.
 As you have had your surgery in 2015, this would not be the case.

 Another common cause of tightness and/or side pain in people with an ostomy is a hernia, (parastomal hernia).
 A hernia occurs when a muscle in the abdominal wall tears, and intestines bulge through the tear, sometimes forming a lump under the skin.
 Because the stoma itself is an opening in the abdominal wall, the likelihood of a tear occurring and causing a hernia increases.

 Surgery to deal with the initial intestinal issue and the creation of an ostomy is invasive and extensive, therefore there is a tendency to “load” adjacent tissues, which is then experienced as tightness in some people.

 I recommend that you make an appointment and have a consultation with a NSWOC for an assessment.

 Our friends over at Nurses Specialized In Wound, Ostomy And Continence Canada [NSWOCC] (formerly called The Canadian Association for Enterostomal Therapy (CAET)) have renamed their handy look-up page on their website.
 It was formerly called “Find An ET Nurse” and is now called “Find a NSWOC“.
 Click on the image to the left or link here to go to their site.